-Granulocytes are a type of white blood cell that has small granules, which contain proteins.
+Granulocytes are a type of white blood cell that has small granules.
+These granules contain proteins.
 The specific types of granulocytes are neutrophils, eosinophils, and basophils.

 Granulocytes, specifically neutrophils, help the body fight bacterial infections.
 The number of granulocytes in the body usually increases when there is a serious infection.
 People with a lower number of granulocytes are more likely to develop bad infections more often.